ShawnLiaoyx/vulkan-guide/docs/extra-chapter/intro_to_simd.md

 ![map]({{site.baseurl}}/diagrams/simd/wide_add.svg)

-We are using a bit of vector math to index the arrays for the `_mm_loadu_ps`, loading the data into the simd vectors, and then doing our math and storing it.
+We are using a bit of vector math to index the arrays for the `_mm_loadu_ps`, loading the data into the SIMD vectors, and then doing our math and storing it.
 This loop should be almost 4x faster than the scalar version.

 But this is the SSE version, which is 4-wide.
 What if we want to do it as 8-wide using AVX?
-We go back to the intrinsic reference, and find the avx version of the same load, store, and add functions.
+We go back to the intrinsic reference, and find the AVX version of the same load, store, and add functions.
 This gives us `_mm256_load_ps`, `_mm256_store_ps`, and ` _mm256_add_ps`, same thing, but using `__mm256` vector variables instead of the `__mm128` ones, so 8 floats, not 4.
 Loop looks like this

 ```cpp